Children's Hospital is part of the UPMC family.

 Q: I am a 47-year-old with congenital heart disease.
 I have been a patient at Children’s since I was born.
-Am I still able to be cared for at Children’s when I turn 50?
+Am I still able to be cared for at Children’s even if I have a Highmark insurance product?

 Q: My son has irritable bowel disease (IBD).
 He turns 18 next month and has always been cared for by Children’s Hospital gastroenterologists.
-Can I still bring him to Children’s after his 18th birthday?
+Can I still bring him to Children’s after he turns 18?

 A: Yes.
 There is no strict cutoff age for our patients.
-Many of our patients have had their conditions and diseases since childhood, and we may care for them well into their 20s.
-Children’s doctors work with patients and the families to help them transition to an adult physician when the time is right.
+Many of our patients have had their conditions and diseases since childhood, and we may care for them well into their 20s and beyond.
+Children’s doctors work with patients and their families to help them transition to an adult physician when the time is right.
 This time may be different for each young adult and family.

 Q: If Children’s and its physicians are considered in-network providers, do I still need to pay my deductible, co-insurance, and/or copay?